-Provident Financial plc, the leading UK non-standard lender, will make the following Interim Management Statement covering the period from 1 January to 8 May 2013 at its Annual General Meeting to be held at 11.30am (BST) today.
+Provident Financial plc, the leading UK non-standard lender, makes the following Interim Management Statement today covering the period from 1 January 2017 to 11 May 2017.

 Funding and capital